Sampoong Department Store collapse: Reaction

 The initial reaction of the disaster was an enormous public outrage that led to months of public demonstrations on the streets of Seoul.
-The disaster led to skepticism and fears regarding safety standards on other engineering projects undertaken as South Korea had experienced an economic boom during the 1980s, and it resulted in a review of South Korean safety regulations; the disaster also revealed the level of corruption and greed among city officials, who were willing to accept bribes with little regard for public safety.
+The collapse was the latest in a series of major disasters that had struck South Korea over the previous few years (including the Seongsu Bridge disaster nine months earlier), which led to skepticism and fears regarding safety standards on other engineering projects undertaken as South Korea had experienced an economic boom during the 1980s, and it resulted in a review of South Korean safety regulations; the disaster also exposed the level of corruption and greed among city officials, who were willing to accept bribes with little regard for public safety.